yihanc09/Public-Goods-Game-An-Interdisciplinary-Study/README.md

 The game features **3 players**, **8 rounds**, **endowment = 100**, and **multiplier = 1.8**.
 This setup generates a strict social dilemma: equilibrium predicts full free-riding (0 contributions), while efficiency requires full cooperation (100 contributions).

+### Supplementary Materials

+The full written report for this project is available as a PDF:

+- [`report-LaTeX.pdf`](report-LaTeX.pdf/) — complete interdisciplinary analysis (Economist, Computational Scientist, Behavioral Scientist), including explanations, figures, screenshots, and references.

+This PDF complements the repository by providing the **formal write-up**, while the repository folders provide **all supporting code, screenshots, and reproducible assets**.

 ---

 ## Task Summary